awsdocs/amazon-sagemaker-developer-guide/doc_source/debugger-cloudwatch-lambda.md

    ```

    For more information about the Lambda code editor interface, see [Creating functions using the AWS Lambda console editor](https://docs.aws.amazon.com/lambda/latest/dg/code-editor.html)\.

+1. Create a new execution role for the Lambda, and in your IAM console, search for the role and attach "AmazonSageMakerFullAccess" policy to the role.
+This is needed for the code in your Lambda function to stop the training job\.

+1. Basic settings > set Timeout to 30 seconds instead of 3 seconds\.

 1. Skip all other settings and choose **Save** at the top of the configuration page\.